 Almost everyone uses digital computers or other electronic devices nowadays.
 It is no doubt necessary, considering that we live in the age of technology and deal with massive information on a daily basis.
 We load all the information on cell phones, laptops, and personal computers.
 However, just like with anything that is not digital and has a physical form, this information can disappear and data recovery might often be more difficult than one might think.

 Another possibility when you lose your data could be the failure of some hardware or software like the very important hard disk drive.
-A common scenario when you might need to think about data recovery is after deletion of files.
+A common scenario when you might need to think about data recovery can be used in the context of forensic science as well as espionage recovery is after the deletion of files.
 It is hard to recover deleted files, but certainly not impossible.
-It should also be noted that data recovery can be used in the context of forensic science as well as espionage.
-Obviously, the term has a little bit of a different meaning in such cases.
+It should also be noted that

 Techniques to recover lost data